The Rules and Regulations of Red Snapper Season

 Red Snapper normally offer a large first pull and then follow with several harsh head yanks and motions; to be sure they don’t break the line, use anything between 30-80 lb test.
 This, of course, can depend on the depth of water and the heaviness of the currents.
 Whether you use spinning tackle or conventional tackle for bottom fishing, just be sure to judge the usage based on how close to structures or reefs you may be.
-If close to a structure, it is easier for them to pull you right in if you use spinning tackle, conventional tackle will allow you to pull them away a bit easier.
+When close to a structure, it is easier for them to pull you right in if you use spinning tackle, conventional tackle will allow you to pull them away a bit easier.
 If you are fishing in deep waters, it is recommended that you use fish and squid as your bait.
 If you are looking for live bait, mullet or pinfish are recommended.
 They can be caught personally or can be bought at most bait and tackle shops.

 Sea to Table